- Learn Linux

 I have tried three different remote controls on my Linux XBMC and Raspberry Pi RaspBMC / OpenElec media centres.
 All of these worked well, but each have their own pros and cons.

-These are all three generic remote controls and are available from different suppliers with different names, I have used the manufacturer names under which I purchased them from Amazon.co.uk, but these may be listed from other suppliers as Vista MCE Remote, or Windows XP / Windows 7 media centre remote controls.
+These are all three generic remote controls and are available from different suppliers with different names.
+These may be listed from other suppliers as Vista MCE Remote, or Windows XP / Windows 7 media centre remote controls.

 These all include a USB infra-red (IR) sensor.